 Neurosurgery – spinal, pituitary and skull base surgery

 Training and Background

-Mr Pollock qualified in medicine from Oxford University in 1990.
-His neurosurgical career included training in Oxford, Nottingham and London.
-He was appointed as consultant neurosurgeon at Essex Neurosciences Centre in 2002.
+Mr Pollock qualified in medicine from Oxford University in 1990 following undergraduate training in Cambridge.
+His neurosurgical career included training in Oxford, Nottingham and subspecialist training at the National Hospital, Queen Square, London.
+He was appointed as a consultant neurosurgeon at Essex Neurosciences Centre in 2002.

-Mr Pollock was the Clinical Director for Neurosciences at Essex Neurosciences Centre 2012-2015 and is currently the Lead for Neuro-Oncology (treatment of brain and spine tumours).
+Mr Pollock is a co-founder and Treasurer of the British-Irish Meningioma Society.
+He was the Clinical Director for Neurosciences at Essex Neurosciences Centre from 2012-2015 and is currently the Lead for NeuroOncology (treatment of brain and spine tumours).
 He has served as a member of the SAC in Neurosurgery (the national training body).
-He is a member of the authors group for the National Neurosurgical examination and he takes part in the national selection of Neurosurgery trainees.
+He has served on the authors group for the National Neurosurgical examination and he takes part in the National Selection of Neurosurgery trainees.